 Common assault is the least serious form of assault.
 Threats of violence alone can sometimes amount to an assault.
-Despite these assaults being assaults not requiring injury to the victim, courts can often find them to be very serious.
+Despite these assaults not actually requiring any physical contact with the victim, courts can find them to be very serious.

 However, if it is your first offence, you may very often be able to avoid conviction and a criminal record.

 What is Common Assault?

 Common assault is an act where a person intentionally or recklessly causes another person to apprehend the immediate use of unlawful violence.
 This means that the offence can still occur even if you haven’t touched another person.
 As long as there is an alleged act that causes someone else to fear your use of immediate and unlawful violence, you can be charged with common assault.

 - Initiated physical contact with another person, such as slapping, punching, kicking, spitting or pushing (this is known as battery)

 - Threw something in the direction or another person, even if it didn’t hit them.